What is IIS? A Basic Understanding of the Windows Web Server

 IIS Server

-What-is-IIS IIS is a web server that runs on the Microsoft .NET platform on the Windows OS.
+IIS is a web server that runs on the Microsoft .NET platform on the Windows OS.
 While it’s possible to run IIS on Linux and Macs using Mono, it’s not recommended and will likely be unstable.
 (There are other options, which I’ll present later).
 It’s versatile and stable, and it’s been widely used in production for many years.
 Version 10 is the most current.
 Once it’s installed you’ll see this welcome page in your browser.
-“Tervetuloa!” iis-web-server-welcome
+“Tervetuloa!”

 Versions and History